COREmanager Documentation

 /usr/local/mgr5/sbin/mgrctl -m billmgr exit

-If the configuration is correct, the log /usr/local/mgr5/var/billmgr.log will contain records about handler registration for the specified events:
+If the configuration is correct, the log /usr/local/mgr5/var/billmgr.log will contain records about processing module registration for the specified events:

 Sample output